orthanc-mirrors/orthanc-book/Sphinx/source/plugins/education.rst

 |

-In this video, the left portion of the screen presents the administrative interface of Orthanc, used to associate medical images with **collections of images** (those collections are referred to as "projects").
-The right portion displays the Moodle user interface, enabling students to access the images and open Web viewers managed by Orthanc.
-The instructor of the project
+In this video, the left portion of the screen presents the administrative interface of the Education plugin, used to associate medical images with **collections of images** (those collections are referred to as "projects").
+The right portion displays the Moodle user interface, enabling learners to access the images and open Web viewers managed by Orthanc.
+Contrarily to the standalone mode,

-Both modes of operation include a **permission system** ensuring that students can only view images they are authorized to access.
-Additionally, the Education plugin supports multiple collections, which can be associated with different teachers.
+Both modes of operation include a **permission system** ensuring that learners can only view images they are authorized to access.
+Additionally, the Education plugin supports multiple collections, which can be associated with different instructors.

 Compilation